jrosenqvist/1DV523-Assignment-2/README.md

 # 1DV523 - Assignment 2
-A CRUD application for code snippets using Node.js, Express, MongoDB and Mongoose
+A CRUD application for code snippets using Node.js, Express, MongoDB and Mongoose.
+Handlebars is used as template engine.

 Assignment description: